mr-bt/manager.README/README.md

 Trust and developing trust is a vast topic.
 Still, I broadly think about trust in the terms:

-* Empathy: I believe you care about me and my success (two-way street).
+* Empathy: Their success comes first.
 One will not trust you if it is thought that you care more about yourself than about them.
 * Logic: If it doesn't make sense or lacks rigour, chances are one will not trust your judgement.
 * Authenticity: If one feels they're not getting access to the "real" you — to a full and complete accounting of what you know, think, and feel — chances are they will not feel safe around you and therefore not trust you.
 * Execution: If one doesn't walk the talk, meaning not dependable, chances are they will not trust you.